gchq/sleeper/docs/02-deployment-guide.md

 ### Utility Scripts

 There are scripts in the `scripts/deploy` directory that can be used to manage an existing instance.

-These instructions will assume you start in the project root directory and you're using a development environment (see [Installing prerequisite software](11-dev-guide.md#install-prerequisite-software) for how to set that up).

 #### Update Existing Instance